adityalahiri/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera

-My solutions for the Machine Learning Course by Andrew Ng of Stanford University on oursera.
+My solutions for the Machine Learning Course by Andrew Ng of Stanford University on Coursera.